n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 17 - Advent of Cyber 2021.md

 ### Question-4
 [Top](#TOC)

-Once you've identified the proper file, download it and unzip the file in order to view the contents.
+Once you've identified the proper file, download it and unzip the file to view the contents.
 This can also be done with `aws s3 cp` or `wget`.
-We don't use `curl` on this occasion because we actually want to download the file, not simply return text confirming it exists.
+We don't use `curl` on this occasion because we want to download the file, not simply return text confirming it exists.

 ```
 aws s3 cp s3://images.bestfestivalcompany.com/<FILE_TO_DOWNLOAD> . --no-sign-request